danielthompson/riddler/2018-06-08/README.md

 From Max Rosmarin, a puzzle of villainous improv:

-Imagine a group of five improvisers performing the following acting exercise: They all begin a scene together, establishing a character for themselves.
+> Imagine a group of five improvisers performing the following acting exercise: They all begin a scene together, establishing a character for themselves.
 Halfway through the scene, each improviser switches to a character someone else has been playing, such that the same five characters remain for the entire scene but no one plays the same character in both halves.
 As it happens, two of the characters in the scene are villains, and three are heroes.
+>

-Assuming that every valid reallocation of characters is equally likely, what is the probability that at least one of the actors plays a villain in both halves of the scene?
+> Assuming that every valid reallocation of characters is equally likely, what is the probability that at least one of the actors plays a villain in both halves of the scene?

-### Answer:
+### Answer

-**45.45%**
+I got **45.45%**.

 I started by laying out the people and role combinations in a table, like so: